How to Properly Sanitize Office Desks and Shared Workspaces

 Implementing UV-C in air filtration systems, overhead units, or surface treatment devices enhances sanitation without requiring chemical cleaners.

-Automated Desk Cleaners for Continuous Disinfection
+Automated Desk Cleaners for Continuous sanitization

 Automated sanitation systems can dispense disinfectant at workstations throughout the day, reducing reliance on manual cleaning and ensuring consistent hygiene in shared spaces.